Mrdolls/swapinette/README.md

 ---

 ## ✅ Requirements
 Your `push_swap` binary must be compiled and located in the current or any parent directory.
-The corresponding checker (`checker_linux` or `checker_Mac`) must also be available and executable.

 ---